 - Administering examinations and assessing student learning

-- Working in a professional, collegial and team-oriented manner with the College community
+- Working in a professional, collegial and team-oriented manner with the University community

 - Maintaining compliance with policies and procedures in the Faculty Manual